Joe Garcia: Cuba

-Garcia joined other Cuban lawmakers in submitting a letter to the State Department calling for Cuba to remain a designated state-sponsor of terrorism.
+Garcia joined other Cuban-American lawmakers in submitting a letter to the State Department calling for Cuba to remain a designated state-sponsor of terrorism.
 And in a Sept.
 19 letter, he joined with the other three Cuban-American House members by raising concerns over the regime's involvement in selling art at a Houston art fair.

-Garcia endorses the political construct that the U.S. continue to allow Cuban-Americans to travel to Cuba to visit family, and that other Americans to go there for "purposeful travel", such as educational tours and religious missions.
+Garcia endorses the political construct that the U.S. continue to allow Cuban Americans to travel to Cuba to visit family, and that other Americans to go there for "purposeful travel", such as educational tours and religious missions.

 Garcia supported the application of a Havana-based research institute to get a license from the U.S. Treasury Department to test and market a diabetes treatment in the United States.
-Critics claim the license could weaken the embargo and could eventually lead to giving Cuba access to American markets without political reform.
+Critics claim the license could weaken the embargo and eventually lead to giving Cuba access to American markets without political reform.

 Gay marriage

 García supports same-sex marriage.
-He was one of 172 congresspeople who signed a memorandum sent to the Supreme Court to repeal the Defense of Marriage Act.
+He was one of 172 congresspeople who joined an amicus brief sent to the Supreme Court to declare the Defense of Marriage Act unconstitutional.